jweinst1/ImutSys/README.md

 # Copper
-An immutable, binary data interchange system and language
+A fixed size, binary data interchange system and language